lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

 LEAFY is conserved in plant lineages, but LEAFY does not promote formation of reproductive structures in seed-free plants including ferns where, nonetheless, the protein was reported to maintain apical stem cell activity [@Plackett2018].
 The pattern emerging, therefore, is that the LEAFY complex is not among those that were already in place to link exogenous cues to the transition of SAM to IS in the common ancestor of seed plants and ferns.

-In many angiosperms, MADS-box TF of MIKCc-type form complexes that integrate endogenous and exogenous cues turning SAM into IF [@Theißen2018].
+In many angiosperms, MADS-box TF of MIKC^C^-type form complexes that integrate endogenous and exogenous cues turning SAM into IF [@Theißen2018].
-In Arabidopsis, for example, gibberellic acid (GA)-dependent and photoperiod/temperature signaling is integrated by MIKCc from the FLC and SVP clades that, as predicted by @Vasco2016, are floral repressors.
+In Arabidopsis, for example, gibberellic acid (GA)-dependent and photoperiod/temperature signaling is integrated by MIKC^C^ from the FLC and SVP clades that, as predicted by @Vasco2016, are floral repressors.
-Consistent with separate transitions for inflorescence and flower meristems in Arabidopsis, the MIKCc floral integrators act on another,  SUPPRESSOR OF CONSTANS 1 (AtSOC1), that in turn induces the expression of MIKCc floral homeotic genes.
+Consistent with separate transitions for inflorescence and flower meristems in Arabidopsis, the MIKC^C^ floral integrators act on another,  SUPPRESSOR OF CONSTANS 1 (AtSOC1), that in turn induces the expression of MIKC^C^ floral homeotic genes.
 Homeotic genes of potential relevance for ferns specify ovules, and stamens: these modules could be more ancient than those specifying carpels and sepals.
 Specification of ovules/stamens in angiosperms, however, is unlikely homologous to that of mega- and microsporocarps in Azolla because heterospory evolved independently in ferns and angiosperms [@Sessa2016].

 ![Shoot apices of _A. filiculoides_ sporophytes contain the apical _N. azollae_ colony, trichomes and sporocarp initials.
 (A), Shoot apex with apical _N. azollae_ colony  (ac).
 Outer leaves were removed for better visualization of developing leaf lobes (l), leaf cavities (lc) and bacteria filaments.
 (B), the same shoot apex as in (A) with trichomes (t) revealed by transmitting light absorption surrounded by the apical colony and in areas destined to form leaf cavities (lc); Bar: 50 mm.
 (C), _N. azollae_ hormogonia (h) invading the sporocarp initials (si).
 Sporophytes were stained with propidium iodide [@Truernit2008], then fluorescence detected using 405 nm activation beam, and emission <560 nm filter for the yellow channel and 505-530 nm for the blue channel with the Confocal Laser Scanning microscope Zeiss LSM5 Pascal.](source/figures/fig6_1.png){#fig:fig6_1}

-In addition to MIKCc TF, micro RNA (miR) are known to control phase transitions in angiosperms, including IF.
+In addition to MIKC^C^ TF, micro RNA (miR) are known to control phase transitions in angiosperms, including IF.
 The miR156/172 age pathway controls flowering: miRNA156 decreases with the age of plants, and thus also its repression of the targets SQUAMOSA PROMOTER BINDING-LIKES (SPL).
 In the annual Arabidopsis, SPL promote expression of mir172 that targets another type of floral repressor, the AP2/TOE TF [@Hyun2019].
-In the perennial Arabis alpina, the MIKCc FLC homologue and miR156 regulate expression of SPL15 thus integrating temperature and age-dependent IF.
+In the perennial Arabis alpina, the MIKC^C^ FLC homologue and miR156 regulate expression of SPL15 thus integrating temperature and age-dependent IF.
 Moreover, AP2/TOE and NIN TF are known to mediate repression of AtSOC1 in Arabidopsis on high nitrate [@Gras2018; @Olas2019].
-The MIKCc SOC1 is further known to control levels of miR319 that inhibits TCP protein functions in the FT-FD complex mediating photoperiod control of IF [@Lucero2017 ; @Li2019].
+The MIKC^C^ SOC1 is further known to control levels of miR319 that inhibits TCP protein functions in the FT-FD complex mediating photoperiod control of IF [@Lucero2017 ; @Li2019].
 Inextricably, therefore, transition to IF is linked to conserved miRNA modules in angiosperms but we know little of miRNA loci in ferns [@Berruezo2017 ; @You2017].
 Systematic research of the symbiosis transition to IS in Azolla is lacking: GA applications did not induce IS, neither did stress treatment [@Kar2002].
 Moreover, fern host and symbiont development are tightly coordinated during the induction of sporocarps: mobile filaments of _N. azollae_ generated in the shoot apical colony move into the developing sporocarp initials in the shoot apex (+@fig:fig6_1).